jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 the `main` program.
 While most of the code you write will go in the semantic-actions project the actions themselves are called by the parser.

+### IntelliJ

+If you don't have all your assignments in a single project now might be a a good time to create a single project.

+1. Create a new Empty Project in IntelliJ
+1. For each previous assignment
+  1. Select `File -> New -> Module from existing sources`
+  1. Select the assignment directory
+  1. Select `Import project from an external model`
+    a.
+Check `Maven`
+    a.
+Click `Next`
+  1. Accept the remaining defaults.
+  1. Be sure to select Java 8 as the JDK.

+With all the assignments in a single project IntelliJ is pretty good at picking up code changes without having to run `mvn install`.

 ### Parser Changes

 1. Add a dependency to your semantic-actions project

   ```xml
   <dependency>
       <groupId>edu.vassar.cs.cmpu331</groupId>